Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla: Introduction

 \section{Introduction}

 The adoption of connected vehicles is accelerating rapidly, driven by the growth of intelligent transportation systems.
-These vehicles offer enhanced safety, convenience, and efficiency by maintaining continuous communication with cloud-based services~\cite{ericsson2020, nokia2025, expertmarketresearch2025}.
-Models such as Tesla's Model 3 rely heavily on cellular networks to support remote diagnostics, over-the-air updates, infotainment, and safety-critical functions like automatic crash notification (eCall)~\cite{TeslaModel3ServiceManual2024}.
+These vehicles offer enhanced safety, convenience, and efficiency by maintaining continuous communication with cloud-based services~\cite{expertmarketresearch2025}.
+Models such as Tesla's Model 3 rely heavily on cellular networks to support remote diagnostics, over-the-air updates, infotainment, and safety-relevant functions like automatic crash notification (eCall)~\cite{TeslaModel3ServiceManual2024}[Sections 00, 21, ``Connectivity'' and ``In case of Emergency''].
 As cellular integration deepens, the security and reliability of these communication channels become essential to ensure safe and uninterrupted vehicle operation.

 Despite the adoption of mutual authentication, encryption, and integrity protection in LTE as specified by the 3rd Generation Partnership Project (3GPP), attacks such as IMSI catching, rogue base station exploitation, and signaling manipulation remain practical.
 These vulnerabilities have been demonstrated in numerous technical studies~\cite{Yang19:Overshadowing, Shaik15:PracticalAA, Kotuliak22:LTrack} and are periodically highlighted by real-world incidents reported in the media~\cite{Guardian2024, Wired2025, Australian2024}.
 Such attacks often bypass or exploit weaknesses in network implementation, policy enforcement, or device configuration, raising concerns for platforms that depend on persistent cellular access.